fdoyon/Yannicks-s-game/README.md

 * [Frontier Studio](http://elitedangerous.com) for the awesome unused wallpapers

 ## More from us?
-* You can check-out the mobile apps at [mynoise](http://mynoise.net) for something cool that I co-wrote (always riding someone else's thunder, eh?)
+* You can check-out the mobile apps at [mynoise](http://mynoise.net) for something cool that I co-wrote (always riding someone else's coat-tails, eh?)
 * Leave a note in the [issues](https://github.com/palad1/Yannicks-s-game/issues) if you need anything!

 ## Last words: